-- ☐ Students can know about define analytical instruments. - ☐ Students can know about describe analytical and electronic balance. - ☐ Students can know about define Monochromator and Photosensitive detectors. - ☐ Students can know about describe Photovoltaic cell, Photo emissive cell and Photomultiplier tube. - ☐ Students can know about mention different types of Optical filters.
+- ☐ Students can know about define analytical instruments. ☐ Students can know about describe analytical and electronic balance. ☐ Students can know about define Manachromator and - ☐ Students can know about define Monochromator and Photosensitive detectors. - ☐ Students can know about describe Photovoltaic cell, Photo emissive cell and Photomultiplier tube. - ☐ Students can know about mention different types of Optical filters.